Section 1 - General Provisions

 Section 5 - Officers

+Section 5.01 Number; Qualification.
 The officers of EMWSL shall be a President, a Vice President, a Treasurer, a Secretary/Clerk and such other officers as may be elected in accordance with the provisions of this Article V. An officer may but need not be a Director or member.
-If required by the Directors, any officer shall give the Association a bond for the faithful performance of her duties in such amount as with such surety or sureties as shall be satisfactory to the Directors.
+If required by the Directors, any officer shall give the Association a bond for the faithful performance of their duties in such amount as with such surety or sureties as shall be satisfactory to the Directors.

-Each officer shall each hold office until the AGM in which her term expires unless a shorter period shall have been specified by the terms of her election or appointment, or in each case until she sooner dies, resigns, is disqualified or is removed.
+Section 5.03 Tenure.
+Each officer shall each hold office until the AGM in which their term expires unless a shorter period shall have been specified by the terms of their election or appointment, or in each case until she sooner dies, resigns, is disqualified or is removed.

+Section 5.05 Vice President.
 The Vice President shall assist the President with league activities and, upon request, and otherwise shall have such duties and powers as the Board or members shall determine.
-The Vice President, or first Vice President if there are more than one, shall have and may exercise all the powers and duties of the President during the absence of the President or in the event of her inability to act.
+The Vice President, or first Vice President if there are more than one, shall have and may exercise all the powers and duties of the President during the absence of the President or in the event of their inability to act.

+Section 5.10 Vacancies.
 If any office becomes vacant, the Directors shall elect a successor.
-Each such successor shall hold office for the unexpired term and until her successor is elected, or until she sooner dies, resigns or is removed.
+Each such successor shall hold office for the unexpired term and until their successor is elected, or until she sooner dies, resigns or is removed.

 Section 6 - Corporate Transactions

-EMWSL shall not assume, nor be liable for the debts and/or the financial responsibilities, either implied or incurred, of any player, coach, manager, team assistant, official or referee from any member.
+Section 6.05 Financial Responsibility.
+EMWSL shall not assume, nor be liable for the debts and/or the financial responsibilities, either implied or incurred, of any player, coach, manager, team assistant, official or referee.

 Section 7 - Personal Liabilities